apurvahgupta25/Orangehrmprojectfromapurva/README.md

-# Orangehrmprojectfromapurva
+# Orange HRM Project
-use pytest and page object model frameowrk load webdriver in config.py use get method to navigate the website "https://opensource-demo.orangehrmlive.com" design xpath of username and password in login page .Provide credentials to login. click on login button using xpath Verify the login is sucessfull using assert then search the name using xpath and send_keys() Refresh the wevdriver
-Click on admin then user management/user
-Search the record using username
-Then click on add button to add record send values to all webelement using send_keys()
-Click on save button
-Verify that record save sucessfully
+This project uses pytest and page object model framework to test the website "[https://opensource-demo.orangehrmlive.com](https://opensource-demo.orangehrmlive.com/)"
+1. This file ([test_login_page.py](https://github.com/apurvahgupta25/Orangehrmprojectfromapurva/blob/main/OrangeHrmSekeltech/test/test_login_page.py "test_login_page.py")) is used to automate the login functionality of the application
+2. This file ([test_search_page.py](https://github.com/apurvahgupta25/Orangehrmprojectfromapurva/blob/main/OrangeHrmSekeltech/test/test_search_page.py "test_search_page.py")) is used to automate the search functionality.
+3. This file ([test_tadd_new_user.py](https://github.com/apurvahgupta25/Orangehrmprojectfromapurva/blob/main/OrangeHrmSekeltech/test/test_tadd_new_user.py "test_tadd_new_user.py")) is used to automate the process of adding a user.
+4. This file ([Get_request.py](https://github.com/apurvahgupta25/Orangehrmprojectfromapurva/blob/main/OrangeHrmSekeltech/test/Get_request.py "Get_request.py")) is used to test the API endpoint that provides product details.